Shantaaanu18/Shantaaanu18/README.md

 I'm a full-stack web developer with a passion for cloud technologies and automation.
 I enjoy building scalable apps using the **MERN stack** and deploying infrastructure using **Terraform** on **Azure**.

-Currently exploring DevOps, serverless architectures, and optimizing cloud costs—one dashboard at a time.
+Currently exploring DevOps, serverless architectures, and optimizing cloud costs one dashboard at a time.

 ---